 Builds are configured by a build definition that uses a specific build template.
 These build definitions contain all the settings for your build such as which code to build, which tests to run and what do to with the results.
 The build definitions are not stored in version control.
 This means there is no audit trail and no way to go back to a previous version.

 That’s enough info on the old build system.
-Let’s look at how the new Build system solves all those
+Let’s look at how the new Build system solves all those issues.

 While working on this post, Build vNext is now available in public preview on Visual Studio Online.
 If you go to your VSO account (and if you don’t have one, please create one!
 It’s free) and select a project you will see a new tab in your menu: Build Preview.
 This Build System will also be the default build system that’s shipped with Team Foundation Server 2015.
 Of course the XAML builds will be there for backwards compatibility but whenever possible, the new build system is recommended.